-In 2015, Nicolle founded the non-profit organization Changing Woman Initiative, a Native American-led women’s health collective that focuses on renewing cultural birth knowledge to empower and reclaim sovereignty of Indigenous women’s medicine.
-In this episode of the Your Health Unlocked Podcast, she shares the incredible work they are doing to overcome existing barriers to care and promote reproductive justice.
+In 2015, Nicolle founded the non-profit organization Changing Woman Initiative, a Native American-led women’s health collective focused on renewing cultural birth knowledge to empower and reclaim the sovereignty of Indigenous women’s medicine.
+In this episode of the Your Health Unlocked Podcast, she shares their incredible work to overcome existing barriers to care and promote reproductive justice.

 In this episode, you will learn:

 - The role of the Indian Health Services and associated barriers to care

 - Why tribes are not currently acknowledging the maternal health crisis

 - The changes Nicolle hopes to see in the indigenous midwifery space

 - The 3 main focus areas of the CWI’s approach to filling the services gap for indigenous health

 - How you can help to advance the mission of the CWI

 Nicolle is Navajo, and her clan is Tl’aashchi’I, Red Bottom clan, born for Tachii’nii, Red Running into the Water clan.
 Hashk’aa Hadzohi, Yucca fruit-strung-out-in-a line clan, and Naasht’ezhi Dine’e, Zuni clan.
 Nicolle grew up on and off the Navajo reservation near Farmington, New Mexico, where traditional healing practices were always a part of her life.

 She received her bachelor’s degree in nursing and a master’s in nurse-midwifery from the University of New Mexico.
 Her inspiration to become a midwife stemmed from her experiences as a nurse working with Native American communities.